Curry Powder vs. Garam Masala: What's the Difference?

 Curry powder is used as a seasoning, adding flavor and color to a dish.
 Common ingredients include cardamom, dried chile, cinnamon, clove, coriander, cumin, fennel, fenugreek, mace, nutmeg, red and black peppercorn, poppy seed, sesame seed, saffron, tamarind, and turmeric.
 Madras curry powder packs some heat.

-Like curry powder, variations can be found in Indian cuisine, region-to-region and cook-to-cook.
-The ingredients used in preparation of a specific dish influence the spices and herbs chosen for the blend.
+Like curry powder, variations can be found in Indian cuisine from region to region and cook to cook.
+The ingredients used in the preparation of a specific dish influence the spices and herbs chosen for the blend.

 2-3 inch cinnamon sticks, broken into pieces

 1 tsp. fennel seeds

 1. In a small pan combine and heat the spices and seeds until they darken in color and smell fragrant (about 5 minutes).
 Cool.

 2. In a spice grinder, grind the spice mix to a powder.

 3. Store in an airtight glass container for up to 3 months.

 Get the Food & Drink Newsletter

 Our weekly guide to Phoenix dining includes food news and reviews, as well as dining events and interviews with chefs and restaurant owners.